 - Betty and Veronica: The Betty to Kelly's Veronica for Dylan's Archie.
 She was Dylan's first (and stable for a while) girlfriend on the show, while Kelly and Dylan's relationship was more complicated.

 - Brainy Brunette: It's mentioned that she gets good grades.

-- Daddy's Girl: Sometimes her father was protective of her, especially when it comes to relationships with guys.
+- Daddy's Girl: Sometimes her father is protective of her, especially when it comes to relationships with guys.

-- Deuteragonist: In the first four seasons, she was the female lead character, but she gets slightly less focus than her brother.
+- Deuteragonist: In the first four seasons, she is the female lead character, but she gets slightly less focus than her brother.

 - Foolish Sibling, Responsible Sibling: The foolish to Brandon's responsible.
 To some exent, she was the more rebellious twin, especially later on.